 IP TAKE: Middle Tennessee nonprofits should get familiar with the festival and its grantmaking funds.
-Grants aren’t large, but there’s been an increased focus on local groups in recent years.
+Grants are not large, but there has been an increased focus on local organizations in recent years.

-Areas of interest for BWF are the arts, education, and environmental sustainability.
-Many grants are focused on the Manchester and Nashville areas.
+BWF’s funding priorities include the arts, education, and environmental sustainability.
+Many grants support the Manchester and Nashville areas.
 Coffee County communities in Tennessee are of particular interest.
 However, the fund is open to any community where the Bonnaroo team lives, works, and plays.

-BWF has supported over 100 organizations thus far: a list of grantees is here.
+BWF has supported over 100 organizations thus far: see a list of grantees here.
 Local groups include Big Brothers Big Sisters of Middle Tennessee, the Coffee County School District, Hands on Nashville, Junior Achievement of Middle Tennessee, and Manchester Parks and Recreation.
-Occasionally, national groups receive BWF support as well, especially ones that address music education and access.
-National grantees are MusiCares, Rock the Earth and Music for Relief.
+BWF occasionally supports national groups as well, especially ones that address music education and access.
+National grantees include MusiCares, Rock the Earth and Music for Relief.

-In a recent year, the fund made nearly 50 grants to groups that share its mission.
+In a past year, the fund made nearly 50 grants to groups that share its mission.
 Regional and national groups shared a total of $225,000 in funding, and the emphasis is on Tennessee-based nonprofits.
 In total, the fund has given out over $7 million in grants to organizations.
-Recently, it's supported art installations at the Nashville airport and installing refillable water stations at local schools.
+Recently, it has supported art installations at the Nashville airport and installing refillable water stations at local schools.

 As a rule, only nonprofits in Middle Tennessee can apply for BWF grants.
 New grant cycles begin in the first quarter of each year.
 Grant applications are typically due by April 15, and recipients are announced in June.
-All proposals submitted are acknowledged by the Bonnaroo Works Fund Screening Committee.
+The Bonnaroo Works Fund Screening Committee acknowledges all submitted proposals.

 Grant recipients are allowed to apply every year for new funding.
 However, BWF has been looking for new applications that promise innovative approaches that align with its core mission.
 Most grants are between $1,000 and $10,000.